11 Troubling New Covid-19 Symptoms and Complications

 This symptom appears on the updated CDC list of Covid-19 symptoms.
 It also happens with some other viruses, says Aaron Glatt, MD, a spokesperson for the Infectious Diseases Society of America, but more so with the new coronavirus.

-Several studies have documented this, including one published in April 2020 in the International Forum of Allergy & Rhinology (IFAR), which found that 68 percent of Covid-19 patients (40 out of the 59) reported losing their sense of smell.
+Several studies have documented this, including one published in April 2020 in the International Forum of Allergy & Rhinology (IFAR), which found that 68 percent of Covid-19 patients (40 out of the 59) reported losing their sense of smell (known as anosmia).
 A total of 71 percent reported no taste, as compared with 16 percent and 17 percent of people who had tested negative.
 The symptom tends to appear early in the disease, says Dr. Heinz, and patients tend to be younger, according to an April 2020 study published in the European Journal of Neurology.
 The good news, according to another April 2020 study in the IFAR, is that people who lose their sense of taste and smell often have milder illness.

 This symptom looks a lot like chilblains, which is redness, swelling, and itching of the toes (or fingers) in cold weather.
 Unlike chilblains, though, Covid toes are occurring in warmer weather, notes an April 2020 report in the Journal of the American Academy of Dermatology.
 Like losing your sense of taste and smell, Covid toes seem to be an early symptom of the virus.
 And, says Dr. Heinz, “is associated with milder symptoms or may be the only symptom.”
 It also tends to appear in younger people.
 It’s not clear what causes this symptom but, adds Dr. Schaffner, it may have to do with clotting in the smaller blood vessels.
+Read how a severe case of Covid-19 cost this man his toes and half of his leg.

 Covid toes seem to be just one of several skin symptoms linked with Covid-19, according to a March 2020 report in The Journal of the European Academy of Dermatology and Venereology (JEADV).
 The report from Italy found that 20 percent or 18 of 88 Covid-19 patients had skin-related symptoms.
 Some of these occurred at the beginning of the illness and others after hospitalization.
 Rash and hives were the most common, most appeared on the trunk of the body, and most cleared up in a few days.
 These symptoms didn’t seem to be linked with how severe the illness was.
 That report and another April 2020 letter in JEADV also described chicken-pox-like lesions in some patients.
 You may be interested in how to identify non-Covid-19 rash symptoms.